 Installation and Configuration

-Please see the README.txt file for important information on installation, configuration and the need for patching some core Drupal modules.
+Please see the README.txt file for important information on installation and configuration.

 The following sites use this job search suite of modules: